Grace VanderWaal: Reception

 A reviewer called VanderWaal's Seattle concert in February 2018 "a well balanced set of ballads and full energy songs. ...
 [H]er stage and style are a boho chic age appropriate complement to her teenage themed, yet old-soul-mind works. ...
 Her set was full of sweet commentary and incredible vocals".
-Abby Jones of Billboard wrote that her performance of her single "Clearly" on The Late Show in 2018 was "moving ... stunningly bold ... mature, powerful".
-A reviewer for Mass Live said of her performance on tour in June 2018 that she "was a pleasant surprise ... holding her own in the arena rock milieu.
+Abby Jones of Billboard wrote that her performance of her single "Clearly" on The Late Show in 2018 was "moving ... stunningly bold ... mature, powerful".Mallenbaum, Carly.
+"Grace VanderWaal talks new single 'Clearly' and learning to model", USA Today, March 28, 2018; and Aniftos, Rania.
+"Grace VanderWaal Can See 'Clearly' Now in Her Empowering New Single", Billboard, March 30, 2018 A reviewer for Mass Live said of her performance on tour in June 2018 that she "was a pleasant surprise ... holding her own in the arena rock milieu.
 [She] won over the crowd".
 Later that month, a tour reviewer noted, in Argus Leader, "her whimsical flower crown, carefree attitude and incredible voice. ...
 VanderWaal captivated the audience".
 Another wrote in Milwaukee Journal Sentinel that "VanderWaal is one of the youngest performers at Summerfest [2018].
 She's also one of the most talented, bringing a honeyed, slightly frayed rasp to assured pop songs".
+Bob Boilen of NPR wrote of her 2018 concert at the 9:30 Club in Washington, D.C. that he was "swept away by her performance.
+It was a dazzling show that felt fresh, sincere, bold but also simple".